danielfdch/horiseon-marketing-optimized/README.md

 ## Credits

-Started source code provided by Horison Marketing.
+Starter source code provided by Horison Marketing.
 Source can be downloaded at https://github.com/coding-boot-camp/urban-octo-telegram

 ## License